marielle-lopez/_nology/javascript/async-await/README.md

 This issue also causes your typical `catch()` statement to not work if it only exists at the end of the chain of your `then()`.
 Instead, you have to add a `catch()` at the end of every `then()`, which makes your code look like a pyramid.

+With async/await, you keep things in a single scope!

 ```js
 const rememberName = (input) => {
   return new Promise((resolve, reject) => {